Determining launch scope and audiences

 - Get your champions involved

 - Use campaigns that leverage multiple delivery methods

 Try out some teaser campaigns before launch day.
 This helps to create hype and provides vital feedback on your messaging.
 It will give you time to:

 - Run a naming contest

-- Run a four-week publishing campaign to create hype
+- Run a four-week publishing campaign

 - Ensure the messaging is short, yet progressive (it builds)

 - Week 2: HR update